HL7/fhir-qi-core/input/pages/index.md

 2. Documented absence of data with a valid reason

-    The measure or CDS artifact uses a specifically designed QI-Core profile to indicate that an activity intentionally did not occur for a valid reason.
+    The measure or CDS artifact uses specifically designed QI-Core profiles to indicate that an activity intentionally did not occur for a valid reason.

-When there is a need to document evidence that an expected activity was not done due to patient intent and/or specific criteria, systems should use one of the ten QI-Core specific *negation* *rationale* profiles that align with existing profiles representing the expected actions.
+When there is a need to document evidence that an expected activity was not done due to patient intent and/or specific criteria, systems should use one of the ten QI-Core specific *negation* *rationale* patterns that align with existing profiles representing the expected actions.
 <a href="negation.html"><b>QI-Core Negation</b></a> provides detailed descriptions and guidance.